dansmyers/Networks-Fall-2019/Labs/3-Twilio.md

 - It then automatically fires off an HTTP request to a server URL that you specify for handling incoming requests.
 We'll set this up in the next section.

-- The server's text handling URL is bound a bit of JavaScript code that runs when the server receives the HTTP request.
+- The server's text-handling URL is bound to a bit of JavaScript code that runs when the server receives the HTTP request.
 The code can access the content of the message and send a text back to the user, using the same Twilio API calls as the last example.

 ### Create the Server App